 A solid project implementation plan has short- and long-term benefits for your proposal team as well as your organization.
 Certainly, creating your project plan will take some time and optimization through trial and error, but stick with it.

 Implementation plan benefits:

 Disagreements are bound to happen in proposal management.
 Naturally, when it comes to allocating resources, there will be conflicting opinions.
-However, creating a project implementation plan when resources are scarce.
+However, a project implementation plan can help when resources are scarce.
 This can reassure any stakeholders or team members who may have doubts about pursuing a particular opportunity.

 Bring your stakeholders, subject matter experts (SMEs) and entire proposal team together with a clear path to success.
 A project implementation plan can eliminate confusion about who is responsible for which steps.
 So, each team member knows what they are accountable for and when within the process.
 In addition, progress updates are clear and questions about what comes next are quickly answered.